 Several talks on the typology of relative clauses, often with Nik Gisborne, exploring the notion of ‘parallel evolution’: the tendency of related languages to follow similar diachronic trajectories, even in the absence of contact.
 Most of the big picture is grounded in fine-grained corpus analyses of English wh-relatives, for now; in future, we hope to compare the English diachrony with diachronies of other related and unrelated languages.
-One proceedings paper has been published (Quantificational variability and the genesis of English headed wh-relatives, Proceedings of Sinn und Bedeutung 19), and another is in press (Where do relative specifiers come from?, preprint here).
-I've been using talks over the last couple of years to slowly fill in other parts of the story:
+Two papers from this project have been published (Quantificational variability and the genesis of English headed wh-relatives, in Proceedings of Sinn und Bedeutung 19, and Where do relative specifiers come from? (preprint), in Micro-change and Macro-change in Diachronic Syntax).
+Various strands of the project are developed in the other outputs listed below.

 - Indefinite/interrogatives and relatives in early Indo-European (keynote talk, workshop ‘Relatives, interrogatives, alternatives’, Prague, November 2019).
 Interrogative pronouns used as indefinites are almost always in situ.
 Interrogative pronouns used as (headed) relativizers are almost always fronted.
 Indo-European languages appear to be shifting from the former to the latter.

 - Parallel evolution of relative clauses in Indo-European (keynote talk, PhilSoc AGM, June 2018).
 Our first attempt to outline a framework which explains a striking feature of change in this area: very often, endogenous change and contact-induced change seem to push in the same direction.

 - Which-hunting in Medieval England (submitted).
 A close corpus-based analysis of semantic change in Middle English which-relatives.
 Develops a recurring argument of ours, that unusual properties of English wh-relatives can be traced back to unusual properties of earlier wh-constructions.